CurtisXuCAD/Fablix/README.md

 # CS122B-Fall21-Team-6
 This is a UCI CS122B Project1 made by **Fall 2021 Team 6** (Chunzhi Xu & Haoting Ni)
 ### Note: Commit History users Haoting Ni and Silence-silence-silence are done by the same person Haoting Ni.
-Only for project 1 because of mistaken push from local desktop.
-This won't happen in project2.
+Only for project 1, 2 because of mistaken push from local desktop.
 ---
 ## Video Demo Link
 **https://youtu.be/VxH_fKQ9mSs**